 in the pre-request script or the post-response script of a request.
 If more than one value is assigned, the last value that's set takes precedence.

 A request's name may change, but changing its name doesn't change its ID.
 For this reason, it's best to use the request ID when you specify the next request.
+When specifying the ID, it must be in quotes.
+For example: pm.execution.setNextRequest("1ab12345-4ab4-4124-c000-12341abc1234");

-To get the request ID, use pm.info.requestId
+To get the request ID of the currently running request, use pm.info.requestId

 .
 For example, run console.log(pm.info.requestId)

-.
+to see the current request's ID.
 To learn more, see Script Workflows.

 You can also get the request ID in Postman.
-Open the request and, from the right sidebar, select information .
+Open the request and, from the right sidebar, click Info.
 The request ID is prepended with your user ID (the first block of characters).
-Copy the request ID.
-For example, if the ID is 33664548-8de70c53-3f37-4570-a066-d1171451d11e

 The pm.execution.setNextRequest()